siriusastrebe/syc/README.md

 Verifiers have a property `changes.change` which operates differently from watchers.
 It is a simulation of what will be placed within `variable[property]` if the change is accepted.

 **Advanced Tip**: You may modify the `change` property within the verifier.
 All of the clients will receive the updated value. **Warning** If `changes` references an existing syc variable, those changes will still apply even if the verifier returns false.
-To protect against this, do:
+To protect against this, use Syc.exists():

     function check (changes, socket) {
       if Syc.exists(changes.change) {